ZenProjects/Apache-mod-chroot/README.md

    Running Apache (and CGI/Perl/PHP) inside a chroot jail can be tricky.
 Read CAVEATS for known problems and solutions.

-   mod_chroot has been tested under Linux 2.4 and FreeBSD 4-STABLE with Apache 1.3.29.
-It should work under older versions of Apache 1.3 as well.
+   Starting 1.0 they support only Apache 2.0.

-   Starting from version 0.3, mod_chroot supports Apache 2.
-It has been tested with Apache 2.0.51 under Linux 2.4 and FreeBSD 4-STABLE.
+   It has been tested with Apache 2.0.49/59 and 2.2.4 under Linux 2.6.
 It should work under older versions of Apache 2.0 as well.
-Be sure to read Apache 2.0 notes before using mod_chroot with Apache 2.0

 Download